Hypermediaisobar/hyperProxy/README.md

 ## Configuration

 hyperProxy should be pretty easy to configure.
 You will need two configuration objects: settings and overrides.
+Let's start by following the example.js found in example subdirectory.

 Settings may look like this: